 Learn the chef method for making wine marinades

 Use a blended Madeira for cooking.
 These are the most affordable styles of true Madeira.
 The longer it’s aged, the more nuttiness it will impart to a dish.
 You’ll find the major Madeira producers such as Justino’s, Blandy’s, and Broadbent have several entry-level blended Madeiras (Rainwater, Finest, etc.) that are ideal, cost less than $15 a bottle and will last you about a year if stored properly.

 Substitute for Madeira Wine

-If you can’t find a real Madeira, instead of being disappointed with supermarket swill, you might try a dry or sweet Marsala as a Madeira substitute.
-It won’t taste the same, but it will create a similar taste profile and true Marsala is complex and interesting.
+If you can’t find a real Madeira, instead of being disappointed with the supermarket swill, you might try a dry or sweet Marsala as a Madeira substitute.
+It won’t taste the same, but it will create a similar taste profile, and true Marsala is complex and interesting.

 Madeira in Cocktails

 Madeira punch was one of the most popular drinks in the Age of Exploration and the American Colonial period.
 The punch bowl was a social institution in those times,–a reason to gather– and a vehicle for doing business.

 - Quoit Punch : (punchdrink) Madeira adds depth, nuttiness, and complexity.